The Farrah | Coiffed Curls & Sweet Rebellion: Flavor of a Decade by Mischa G

 Opposite the swooping arches of U Eberswalder Straße, NeoBerlin swung open its doors in February 2007.
 Here, the vibrant veins of Prenzlauer Berg meet to form the art district’s striking heart.
 A hotbed of inspiration—where to this day we create individual hairstyles to match the ever-changing faces of Berlin.
 Bending the norms of what hairdressing should be, NeoBerlin is a top-rated hair salon where your transformation and haircare rituals feel safe, sumptuous and laid-back.
 The place you leave shining brighter than our neon sign.
 The place that gets you aah’s and ooh’s.
 The place where treating you isn’t a transaction, but an open encounter.

-We welcome ALL hair types and excel in balayage, progressive and ready-to-wear hairstyles, highlights, grey blending, creative coloration, hair rejuvenation & repair and more.
+We welcome ALL hair types and excel in balayage, progressive and ready-to-wear hairstyles, highlights, gray blending, creative coloration, hair rejuvenation and more.

 Sample: Team